mondem0/roblox-codex-test/README.md

 ##### Stunning towers on death

 Add `TowerStunOnDeath` (alias `StunTowersOnDeath`) to give an enemy a disabling shockwave when it dies.
 Towers caught inside the configured radius immediately stop firing, keep their current rotation, and gain a `Stunned` attribute until the timer expires.
-The wave service also plays a looping sound from each stunned tower so players know the defense is disabled.
+The wave service now triggers a visible energy burst scaled to the configured radius and plays a looping sound from each stunned tower so players know the defense is disabled.

 Supported fields inside the stun table:

 * `Radius` &mdash; distance (in studs) around the dying enemy that should be affected (required).
 * `Duration` &mdash; how long the stun lasts in seconds (required).
 * `Sound` or `StunSound` &mdash; optional sound descriptor to loop from every stunned tower.
 Use the same format as other sound fields (`rbxassetid://...`, a table of `Sound` properties, or a `Sound` instance).
+Include `StartTime` / `TimePosition` if you want the loop to begin mid-track.
 * `SoundName` &mdash; optional custom name applied to the looping sound instance.
 * `Loop` &mdash; set to `false` if you prefer a one-shot cue; the default automatically loops while the tower is stunned.
 * `Freeze` &mdash; set to `false` to let towers keep rotating while stunned.
 By default towers are frozen in place and cannot turn until the effect ends.
+* `EffectColor` (aliases `Color`, `StunColor`, or `PulseColor`) &mdash; optional RGB/hex/`Color3` value that tints the stun explosion.
+When omitted the pulse defaults to a frosty blue.

 ```lua
 EnemyConfigs.FrostWarden = {